-For itinerant professionals subject to conditions (i) and (ii), the principal should provide a written undertaking to the effect that it will assume full responsibility for the supervision of the individual's activities during her/his stay in Hong Kong and ensure s/he will comply with the relevant rules and regulations at all times.

-For those subject to the alternative condition, the principal shall provide additional undertakings that it will:

-- provide training in the form of a structured course to the individual to ensure that s/he is fully aware of the Hong Kong regulatory framework before s/he commences carrying out regulated activity(ies) in Hong Kong; and - comply with the requirements set out under paragraph 4.4.3.2(c) of the "Guidelines on Competence", in which it will arrange at least one approved responsible officer for the regulated activity to directly supervise or otherwise responsible for advising the individual in conducting regulated activity in Hong Kong.
+- (i) For itinerant professionals subject to conditions (i) and (ii) above, the principal should provide a written undertaking to the effect that it will assume full responsibility for the supervision of the individual's activities during her/his stay in Hong Kong and ensure s/he will comply with the relevant rules and regulations at all times. - (ii) For itinerant professionals subject to condition (i) and alternative condition (iii) above, the principal shall provide additional undertakings that it will: - provide training in the form of a structured course to the individual to ensure that s/he is fully aware of the Hong Kong regulatory framework before s/he commences carrying out regulated activity(ies) in Hong Kong; and - comply with the requirements set out under paragraph 4.4.3.2(c) of the "Guidelines on Competence", in which it will arrange at least one approved responsible officer for the regulated activity to directly supervise or otherwise be responsible for advising the individual in conducting regulated activity in Hong Kong.